Acrodysostosis

 The main symptoms of the syndrome vary widely between individuals in terms of their presentation, and degree of severity.

-Intellectual disability, ranging from mild to moderate, and developmental delays are main symptoms of the syndrome.
-Speech delay, and motor delay are also common.
+Intellectual disability, ranging from mild to moderate, and developmental delays are the main symptoms of the syndrome.
+Speech delay and motor delay are also common.

 Skeletal abnormalities are common with the syndrome.
 These can include short and malformed bones found in both the hands and feet.
 These short bones in turn case abnormally small hands and feet, as well as very short fingers and toes.
 They can also result in a short stature amongst affected individuals.